jeanneruns.com

 13. Take your shoes off and walk the beaches.

-14. Take your clothes off and go in the water.
+14. Take your clothes off and go in

 15. Have fun on Maui